 “The playing was assured and clean... with the

 -Charles T. Downey, Ionarts

 Jacqueline Pollauf, harpist, has been praised for playing with “transcendent ability” (The Sybaritic Singer) and “most satisfying elegance” (The Toledo Blade).
-Highlights of the 2019-2020 season will include a solo recital at the National Gallery of Art in Washington D. C.; the release of Beau Soir, an album of cello and harp music with Dariusz Skoraczewski; and a performance of Alberto Ginastera’s Harp Concerto with the Occasional Symphony in Baltimore, Maryland.
+Highlights of the 2019-2020 season will include a solo recital at the National Gallery of Art in Washington D. C.; the release of Beau Soir, an album of cello and harp music with Dariusz Skoraczewski, and an appearance as the guest conductor of the Maryland Classic Youth Orchestras Harp Ensemble.
 Past performances include the premiere of a new work for harp and voice at Carnegie Hall, and appearances at the Eleventh World Harp Congress in Vancouver, Canada, and the Library of Congress in Washington D.C.
 Jacqueline has been a featured soloist with the Mid-Atlantic Symphony Orchestra, the Newark Symphony Orchestra, and the Salisbury Symphony Orchestra, among others.
 Whether performing standard repertoire or her own compositions and transcriptions, Jacqueline is always exploring the versatility of the harp.